Welcome to Anthropic — a rocket ship outside the stadium gates

 Enterprise Range

 The Wrexham parallel: Every position on the pitch matters.
 A team of all strikers doesn't win anything.
-She's covered every position — for decades.
+She has covered every position — in the boardroom, the broadcast booth, and the startup war room.

 05